scality/Zenko/docs/docsource/Reference/object_operations/complete_multipart_upload.rst

 which were returned with the successful uploading of the part).

 Processing of a Complete Multipart Upload request can take several minutes to complete.
-Once Zenko Enterprise begins processing the request, it sends an HTTP response header that specifies a ``200 OK`` response.
-While processing is in progress, Zenko Enterprise periodically sends whitespace characters to keep the connection from timing out.
+Once Zenko begins processing the request, it sends an HTTP response header that specifies a ``200 OK`` response.
+While processing is in progress, Zenko periodically sends whitespace characters to keep the connection from timing out.
 Because a request could fail after the initial response has been sent, it is important to check the response body to determine whether the request succeeded.